tauri-apps/tauri-docs/docs/en/api/rust/tauri/api/file/struct.Move.md

 #### `pub fn replace_using_temp(&mut self, temp: &'a Path) -> &mutSelf`

-If specified and the destination file already exists, the "destination" file will be moved to the given temporary location before the "source" file is moved to the "destination" file.
+If specified and the destination file already exists, the “destination” file will be moved to the given temporary location before the “source” file is moved to the “destination” file.

-In the event of an `io` error while renaming "source" to "destination", the temporary file will be moved back to "destination".
+In the event of an `io` error while renaming “source” to “destination”, the temporary file will be moved back to “destination”.

 The `temp` dir must be explicitly provided since `rename` operations require files to live on the same filesystem.